d3x0r/NanoRTOS/README.md

 - Originally NIPC (New Intelligent Peripheral Controller)
 - Renamed at some point to PNTHROS  (Panther OS.)

-While writing this document about directory structure; I found this HEADER emitted in loader.c.
+While writing this document about directory structure; I found this header emitted in loader.c.
 I updated it subsequently.